Mike Turner: Tenure

 In October 2008, Turner joined then Senator Hillary Clinton, First Lady Laura Bush, Senator Pete Domenici and Representative Brad Miller to announce the introduction of bipartisan legislation that would permanently authorize two historic preservation grant programs.
 The bill, H.R.
 3981, would permanently authorize the programs known as "Save America's Treasures", established by the Clinton administration, and "Preserve America", established by the Bush administration.
 It was introduced in the House by Turner and Miller as co-chairs of the Congressional Historic Preservation Caucus and in the Senate by Clinton and Domenici.
 The two grant programs are complementary.
 Preserve America supports "community efforts to demonstrate sustainable uses of their historic and cultural sites, focusing on economic and educational opportunities related to heritage tourism."
 The Save America's Treasures grant program "funds 'bricks-and-mortar' projects by helping local communities develop sustainable resource management strategies and sound business practices for the continued preservation and use of heritage assets."

 In June 2009, Turner introduced H.J.
 Res 57, the "Preserving Capitalism in America" amendment to the United States Constitution.
 This amendment, which has 104 cosponsors in the House, would prohibit the United States government from owning any stock in corporations.
 The amendment did not become law.

 In February 2010, Turner released a report on "The Impact of the Housing Crisis on Local Communities and the Federal Response" in conjunction with the Northeast-Midwest Institute and the Northeast-Midwest Congressional Coalition.
 The report included testimony and proposals from Dayton community leaders such as Commissioner Dean Lovelace and Miami Valley Fair Housing Center CEO Jim McCarthy, who participated in an August 2009 housing and foreclosure crisis forum in Dayton.
 Turner indicated he would offer legislation based on the recommendations of the report.

 Turner voted against the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010 and in the coming years repeatedly voted for its repeal.
 He opposed the "$1 trillion government takeover of our nation's health care system" because it would "increase budget deficits and decrease the quality of our health care services", he said.

 Turner was highly critical of the Obama administration's Phased Adaptive Approach and Nuclear Posture Review regarding the protection and defense of the U.S. and allies.

 In 2012, Turner called for a missile defense site on the east coast of the United States, to defend against missiles launched from Iran.
 The east coast site would be the third such site, joining two others on the west coast designed to defend against an attack from North Korea.

-In 2018, Turner was named to the United States House Permanent Select Committee on Intelligence.